Central bank: Monetary policy instruments

-If the open market operations do not lead to the desired effects, a second tool can be used: the central bank can increase or decrease the interest rate it charges on discounts or overdrafts (loans from the central bank to commercial banks, see discount window).
-If the interest rate on such transactions is sufficiently low, commercial banks can borrow from the central bank to meet reserve requirements and use the additional liquidity to expand their balance sheets, increasing the credit available to the economy.

-A third alternative is to change the reserve requirements.
+A third alternative is to change reserve requirements.
 The reserve requirement refers to the proportion of total liabilities that banks must keep on hand overnight, either in its vaults or at the central bank.
 Banks only maintain a small portion of their assets as cash available for immediate withdrawal; the rest is invested in illiquid assets like mortgages and loans.
-Lowering the reserve requirement frees up funds for banks to increase loans or buy other profitable assets.
-This is expansionary because it creates credit.
+Lowering the reserve requirement frees up funds for banks to buy other profitable assets.
 However, even though this tool immediately increases liquidity, central banks rarely change the reserve requirement because doing so frequently adds uncertainty to banks' planning.
-The use of open market operations is therefore preferred.
+Most modern central banks now have zero formal reserve requirement.

 Unconventional monetary policy

 Other forms of monetary policy, particularly used when interest rates are at or near 0% and there are concerns about deflation or deflation is occurring, are referred to as unconventional monetary policy.
 These include credit easing, quantitative easing, forward guidance, and signalling.
 In credit easing, a central bank purchases private sector assets to improve liquidity and improve access to credit.
 Signaling can be used to lower market expectations for lower interest rates in the future.
 For example, during the credit crisis of 2008, the US Federal Reserve indicated rates would be low for an "extended period", and the Bank of Canada made a "conditional commitment" to keep rates at the lower bound of 25 basis points (0.25%) until the end of the second quarter of 2010.

 Some have envisaged the use of what Milton Friedman once called "helicopter money" whereby the central bank would make direct transfers to citizens in order to lift inflation up to the central bank's intended target.
 Such policy option could be particularly effective at the zero lower bound.